Estate Litigation · Fiduciary Disputes

 Pennsylvania Orphans’ Court can act on emergency petitions, freeze assets, and compel accountings before the record is gone.
 Call 412-351-4422 or schedule a consultation to evaluate your claim.

 Fiduciary litigation is not a single cause of action.
-It is a category of Orphans’ Court proceedings that beneficiaries, heirs, trust beneficiaries, and principals use when a fiduciary has violated the legal obligations that come with their role.
-The most common forms include breach of fiduciary duty claims, compelled accountings, removal proceedings, surcharge actions to recover misappropriated assets, and petitions to void self-dealing transactions.
+It is a category of Orphans’ Court proceedings that beneficiaries, heirs, and principals use when a fiduciary has violated the legal obligations that come with their role.
+The most common forms include breach of fiduciary duty claims, compelled accountings, removal proceedings, surcharge actions, and petitions to void self-dealing transactions.
+Select the dispute type that matches your situation.

 Who Can Be Held Accountable